contao/docs/docs/manual/guides/module-listing.en.md

 ```

 You have to adjust the directory information on the marker symbol (see: »myMarkerIconURL«) accordingly.
 Via `mapCssId`
-you define the CSS-ID for the HTML-container.
+you define the CSS ID for the HTML container.
 The JavaScript function expects as argument an array with the corresponding
 information.
 This information is assigned to a group `memberGroup`, together with `OpenStreeMap` as map provider, for
 the purpose of displaying the map.
 Copy these files into a public directory of your Contao installation below »files«.

 {{% notice note %}}
 You still need to enable jQuery in the [page layout](/en/layout/theme-manager/manage-page-layouts/) of your theme.
 The
 example refers to the standard leaflet marker icon »images/marker-icon.png«.
-If you want to use a different, own symbol
+If you want to use a different, individual symbol
 here, the specifications »iconSize«, »iconAnchor« and »popupAnchor« must also be adapted.
 {{% /notice %}}